Skip to content

 Key differences and suitability

-Now that we have established the base designs, we can explore the key differences and features between wheelchairs vs mobility scooters.
+Now that we have established the base designs, we can explore pros and cons of electric wheelchair vs mobility scooter and the key differences and features between wheelchairs vs mobility scooters.

 Wheelchairs are versatile and can be used both indoors and outdoors.
 Manual wheelchairs are especially ideal for indoor spaces as they are highly manoeuvrable around tight spaces, but do require upper body strength and physical effort for operation.
 A powered wheelchair removes the requirement for physical strength, making them more suited for those with reduced mobility in the upper body, but are bigger and bulkier in design.
 This is great for rougher terrain outdoors, but not as manoeuvrable in smaller indoor spaces.

-Mobility scooters are also suitable for individuals with limited upper body strength due to being battery powered but are typically designed with larger wheels to accommodate various outdoor terrains.
+Looking at mobility scooter vs electric wheelchair, mobility scooters are also suitable for individuals with limited upper body strength due to being battery powered.
+Compared with a manual wheelchair they are typically designed with larger wheels to accommodate various outdoor terrains.
 This includes pavements, parks and roads.

 Personal factors and lifestyle considerations